schmaustech/ocp-on-cluster-rhcos-layer/README.md

 machineosconfig.machineconfiguration.openshift.io/worker created
 ~~~

+Once the MachineOSConfig has been created we can monitor it via the following command.

 ~~~bash
 $ oc get machineosbuild
 NAME                                      PREPARED   BUILDING   SUCCEEDED   INTERRUPTED   FAILED   AGE worker-dc9806c4cbc6e9f76a9d8655f322eeb6   False      True       False       False         False    35s
 ~~~

+We can also observe that a build-worker pod was created.

 ~~~bash
 $ oc get pods -n openshift-machine-config-operator